openspending/fiscal-data-package/spec/index.md

 {
   "name": "dimension-name",
   # dimensionType is optional
-  # it can be used to indicate this is a standard types e.g. entity, classification, program etc
+  # it can be used to indicate this is a standard types e.g. entity, classification, project etc
   "dimensionType": "...",
   "fields": [
     {